Population planning never talked about in Pakistan, laments Miftah

 “I give you such statistics to make you feel uncomfortable and think about ways to fix these issues,” he told the gathering.

-Ismail said Pakistan was mired in problems because of “wrong policies” in the last 75 years.
+Ismail further said Pakistan was mired in problems because of “wrong policies” in the last 75 years.

 “When we built Pakistan, we changed seven prime ministers in the first 11 years since our inception.
 Then there was the judiciary run by Justice Munir that would approve of martial laws imposed by Ayub Khan, Iskander Mirza and other rulers.”